SandroWeber/ubii-msg-formats/README.md

 This repository provides `messageTranslator` classes.
 These classes provide all relevant functionalities to work with the proto messages.

 - The main aspect is on a validated translating between the three proto message states: buffer <-> message <-> payload
-- Payloads can be created with specific `createPayload` methods provided by the translator classes or directly by plain JS objects reflecting the structure of the proto classes.

 ## Testing